RaymondByc/raymondbyc-github.io/index.md

 <img class="profile-picture" src="portrait.jpg">

 Hi!
 I am working on HUAWEI company now!
-I still focus on the exciting field - Self-Driving Cars, where I have no doubts about future prosperity.
+I still focus on the exciting field - Self Driving Cars, where I have no doubts about future prosperity.

 Specifically, I am involved in the Autonomous Valet Parking(AVP) with four surrounding cameras.
 I am responsible for the parking slot detection with bird-eye images, and the aid of localization with the related information with parking slot.